Top

 • Negligent Trucking Company Practices: Examples include negligent hiring or supervision, failing to conduct background checks on truck drivers, encouraging or not punishing truck drivers for violating federal hours-of-service regulations, and pushing unrealistic quotas and/or schedules or punishing truck drivers for failing to meet such requirements

-• Defective Trucks/Truck Parts: Defectively designed or manufactured trucks and truck parts contribute to these types of accidents every year; common defective truck parts include tires, braking systems, engine components, headlights and taillights, reflective strips, back-up signals, cargo doors, and more
+• Defective Trucks/Truck Parts: Defectively designed or manufactured trucks and truck parts contribute to these types of accidents every year; common defective truck parts include tires, braking systems, engine components, headlights and taillights, reflective strips, backup signals, cargo doors, and more

-Important Steps to Take After a Truck Accident
+Steps to Take After a Truck Accident

 After any collision with an 18-wheeler, semi-truck, or other type of commercial vehicle, you should take the following steps: